DFE-Digital/get-into-teaching-app/app/views/content/research.md

 ## Career Countdown: exploring how students and recent graduates are feeling about taking their next steps

-Kindred Agency commissioned research company Censuswide to carry out a survey on behalf of the Get Into Teaching campaign exploring the views of final year university students and recent graduates (from the last three years) in
-England.
-The purpose of the survey was to explore how today’s higher education cohort feel when it comes to making decisions about their future career and what factors are influencing them.
+Kindred Agency commissioned research company Censuswide to carry out a survey on behalf of Get Into Teaching exploring the views of final year university students and recent graduates.
+The purpose was to gain insights into how this cohort feel when it comes to making decisions about their future career and what factors are influencing them.

 $career-countdown$